A Smart Way to Manage your Home Comfort

-Smoke detectors, home security systems, home stereos, appliances and thermostats are all items we interact with on a daily basis and have become "smart".
+Smoke detectors, home security systems, home stereos, appliances, and thermostats are all items we interact with on a daily basis and have become "smart".
 This is commonly referred to as the Internet of Things or part of a Smart Home.
 A smart thermostat was one of the first products to fall into this product category.

 Thermostats have long been one of the simplest and most important parts of a home’s energy consumption.
 Over the years thermostats have developed to allow pre-determined schedules, day/night temperatures, and auto heat or cool settings.
-In recent years thermostats have advanced to be centers of the Smart Home and Nest is one the leaders in Smart Thermostats.
-The Nest Learning Thermostat has been around since 2011 and has gone through three generations of refinement to be one of the most advanced and energy saving thermostats on the market.
+In recent years thermostats have advanced to be centers of the Smart Home and Nest is one of the leaders in Smart Thermostats.
+The Nest Learning Thermostat has been around since 2011 and has gone through three generations of refinement to be one of the most advanced and energy-saving thermostats on the market.

 Nest and the Learning Thermostat

 The Nest Learning Thermostat, as its name suggests learns your habits and starts to build a schedule.
 After installing the Nest thermostat, you’ll need to manually set the temperature for a few days as it learns your schedule.
-If you like to wake up to your home at 68 degrees, after a few days of setting the temperature to 68 when you wake up it’ll know you like the temperature at 68 at 6am and will start to set the temp on its own.
-The Nest also uses your smartphone’s GPS, or other “Works with Nest” products to know when you’ve left your home and will automatically change to ECO setting.
+If you like to wake up to your home at 68 degrees, after a few days of setting the temperature to 68 when you wake up it’ll know you like the temperature at 68 at 6 am and will start to set the temp on its own.
+The Nest also uses your smartphone’s GPS, or other “Works with Nest” products to know when you’ve left your home and will automatically change to an ECO setting.
 This will lower your desired temp in the winter and raise the desired temp in the Summer so you aren’t wasting energy while you’re away from the home.
-We recommend that you set this to within 2-5 degrees from your at home settings.
+We recommend that you set this to within 2-5 degrees from your at-home settings.
 This will maximize your energy savings.

 Configuring your Smart Thermostat